spacotto/grimoire/python/chapters/chapter028.md

 # Advanced Type Hints

 Type hints make Python code easier to read, maintain, and debug.
-They don't affect runtime behavior — Python remains dynamically typed — but they unlock static analysis tools (like `mypy` or `pyright`) and serve as inline documentation.
+They don't affect runtime behaviour — Python remains dynamically typed — but they unlock static analysis tools (like `mypy` or `pyright`) and serve as inline documentation.
 This guide covers the core tools for annotating complex, polymorphic, and generic code.

 ## The `typing` Module